dudarev/speechdown/docs/design/current/2025-06-09-audio-filename-timestamp-extraction.md

 ```

 **Updated AudioFileAdapter Changes:**
-- Inject `FileTimestampService` as a dependency
+- Inject `FileTimestampAdapter` as a dependency
 - Delegate timestamp extraction to the service
 - Remove direct file system timestamp access